1xyz/coolbeans/doc/GettingStarted3.md

 The above example starts two cluster nodes

 - with unique ids bean1 and bean2 which join node bean0 to form a three node cluster.
 - the bootstrap node in this case is still `bean0`.
+What that means, is if we bring up all the three nodes in parallel, only bean0 becomes the leader, and bean1 and bean2 become followers.

 #### Setup beanstalkd proxy